 Burma country brief

 Burma is the largest country in mainland South-East Asia by area.
-Located between China, India, and Thailand, Burma lies in an area of dynamic political and economic development.
-Its diverse population is estimated at around 60 million.
-The Government recognises 135 separate ethnic groups.
+Situated in a region of strong economic growth, and bordering China, India, and Thailand, Burma’s geostrategic location is favourable.
+It has a diverse population of around 51 million.
+Burma’s Government recognises 135 separate ethnic groups.
 Major groups include Burman/Bamar, Shan, Karen/Kayin, Kachin, Chin, Rakhine, Mon and Karenni/Kayah.

-Australians involved in or considering doing business in Burma should familiarise themselves with the scope of the arms embargo under the Autonomous Sanctions Regulations 2011 which prohibits the supply, sale or transfer of arms and related materiel and the provision of related services to Burma, including the military and military-affiliated companies.
+Australians involved in or considering doing business in Burma should familiarise themselves with the scope of the arms embargo under the Autonomous Sanctions Regulations 2011 which prohibits” the supply, sale or transfer of arms and related materiel and the provision of related services to Burma, including the military and military-affiliated companies”.
 Individuals and companies doing business with, or in, Burma should be aware that individuals and companies with close ties to the military continue to exercise influence across many sectors of the economy, including – but not limited to – the oil, gas and timber sectors.
 Individuals and companies doing business with, or in, Burma should conduct appropriate due diligence, exercise all reasonable precautions about who they are doing business with and, where necessary, obtain independent legal advice.

 Regional assistance and law enforcement cooperation

-Australia works with key regional organisations, such as the Association of South East Asian Nations, to create a strong and prosperous East Asia region, including Burma.
+Australia works with key regional organisations, such as the Association of South East Asian Nations (ASEAN), to create a strong and prosperous East Asia region, including Burma.
 We promote economic integration through the free flow of goods and services across borders.
 We also respond to regional challenges, including emerging infectious diseases, human trafficking, water resources management and disaster management.

 The Australian Federal Police has a program of cooperation with the Myanmar Police Force focused on counter-narcotics, as well as countering child-sex tourism and trafficking in persons.
 Burma is the second biggest source of heroin globally and is a significant producer of amphetamine-type stimulants.